gildasmorvan/similar2logo/README.md

 ##### Main class

-The main method of the Main class simply launches the web server with the above described GUI.
+The main method of the Main class simply launches and configures the HTML runner with the above described GUI.

 ```
+		// Creation of the runner
+		Similar2LogoHtmlRunner runner = new Similar2LogoHtmlRunner( );
+		// Creation of the model
-		SparkHttpServer sparkHttpServer = new SparkHttpServer(
+		LogoSimulationModel model = new SegregationSimulationModel( new SegregationSimulationParameters() );
-			new SegregationSimulationModel(new SegregationSimulationParameters()),
-			true,
-			false,
-			false,
+		// Configuration of the runner
-			SegregationSimulationMain.class.getResourceAsStream("segregationgui.html")
+		runner.getConfig().setCustomHtmlBody( SegregationSimulationMain.class.getResourceAsStream("segregationgui.html") );
+		runner.getConfig().setExportAgents( true );
+		// Initialize the runner
+		runner.initializeRunner( model );
+		// Open the GUI.
-		);
+		runner.showView( );
 ```

 #### <a name="jheatbugs"></a> Adding a hidden state to the turtles and a pheromone field: The heatbugs model